a2as-team/ac215_Spatially/llm/zoning-ordinance-rag/README.md

 ## Querying the System

-### Interactive Query

 Use the query script for questions about zoning ordinances:

 ```bash
 python query.py "What are the height restrictions for residential buildings?"
 ```

-### Automatic Filter Extraction (Smart Querying)
+### Automatic Filter Extraction

-The system uses **LLM-based automatic filter extraction** to intelligently analyze your query and apply relevant metadata filters.
+The system uses **LLM-based automatic filter extraction** to analyze your query and apply relevant metadata filters.
 This improves retrieval precision by narrowing down results to the most relevant ordinance sections.

 **How it works:**